MEET THE TEAM

 James is the Assistant Editor and writer at Brain World magazine.
 He’s also a regular contributor to Truth Is Cool and OMNI Reboot.
 He can usually be found on TVTropes or RationalWiki when not exploiting life and science stories for another blog article.
 He holds a B.A. in English and Creative Writing, and is currently doing coursework on Evolutionary Biology at the University of Alberta.

 The founder of IBREA Foundation and creator of its educational program, Ilchi Lee, has been working to expand this concept and work for the past 35 years through different institutions and methods.
 Starting with the creation of training centers in South Korea, he and his students went on to open training centers in Japan, Canada, the UK, the US, Russia, Germany, and more.
 He also founded the Korea Institute of Brain Science (KIBS), the University of Brain Education, and the Global Cyber University, as well as the Benjamin School for Character Education.
 Author of over 36 books, including the New York Times bestseller, “The Call of Sedona,” Ilchi Lee continues to spread the notion that we can create the world we all want to see through mindful action and responsibility.

-Collette is originally from Scotland and has worked across the world including sub Saharan Africa and China, living in seven of those countries with her family.
-She now lives in Indonesia.
+Collette is originally from Scotland and has worked across the world including sub-Saharan Africa, and China, Indonesia, living in seven countries with her family.
 She has been with Nike inc. for the last sixteen years in executive roles with a focus on enabling teams to reach their highest potential.
 Following personal health issues, she spent several years studying the principles of Brain Education to recover her health, purpose and help others do the same.
-She sits on two advisory boards including Oregon Health and Science University and Seneca Blue with the goal of integrating brain education practices into healthcare, sports and business communities.
+She sits on two advisory boards including Oregon Health and Science University and Seneca Blue with the goal of integrating brain education practices into healthcare, sports, and business communities.